 The CBC helps ornithologists study the fluctuation, range and movement of bird populations across the continent, enabling them to better understand how bird species are faring.

 Audubon scientists have analyzed 30 years of climate data and tens of thousands of CBC bird observations to study how climate change affects bird populations.

-Their recent report found that 314 of 588 bird species are at risk of being climate threatened, and some species could lose more than 50 percent of their range by 2080.
+Their 2014 report found that 314 of 588 bird species are at risk of being climate threatened, and some species could lose more than 50 percent of their range by 2080.

 Information gathered from the CBC will help scientists pinpoint priority areas for conservation efforts.